A Ladywell Walk

 Right into the High Street

-From the church take the path into Ladywell Fields.
+Cross the bridge into Ladywell Fields.

 These former water meadows were purchased in 1889 to serve as a public park.
 They have been re-landscaped to incorporate the River Ravensbourne in a more natural setting.

-Crofton Park Station was opened in 1892.
+Crofton Park Station was opened in 1892 on the London, Chatham & Dover Railway.

 Right into Brockley Road

-Enter Brockley & Ladywell Cemetery at the corner of Ivy Road
+Continue along Brockley Road and enter Brockley & Ladywell Cemetery at the corner of Ivy Road

 This was originally two cemeteries both opened in 1858, Deptford now Brockley and Lewisham, now Ladywell.
 The dividing wall between them has been removed.
-There are many tombs of interest and it is a haven for wildlife.
+There are many tombs and memorials of interest and it is a haven for wildlife.

 When you have explored the area exit by the same gate and continue along Brockley Road.
 Right into Adelaide Avenue.